 🚫 Use Hot Water: Avoid cleaning your mouth guard with hot or boiling water, as it can cause the material to deform.
 Instead, stick to using cold or lukewarm water for cleaning.

-🚫 Use Harsh Chemicals: Refrain from using harsh chemicals like bleach or alcohol to clean your mouth guard as they can damage the material.
+🚫 Use Harsh Chemicals: Refrain from using harsh chemicals like bleach or alcohol while cleaning your mouth guard as they can damage the material.
 An alcohol-free mouthwash and a small amount of soap can also be used for cleaning.

-🚫 Scrub Vigorously: It's important not to scrub your mouth guard too vigorously.
+🚫 Scrub Vigorously: It's important not to scrub your tooth guard too vigorously.
 Excessive scrubbing can scratch the surface, creating tiny crevices where bacteria can accumulate and grow.
-Instead, use gentle, circular motions to clean your mouth guard.
+Instead, use gentle, circular motions for cleaning your mouth guard.

-🚫Forget to Clean Regularly: Make it a habit to clean your mouth guard regularly to prevent bacteria buildup.
+🚫Forget to Clean Regularly: Make cleaning your mouth guard daily a habit to prevent bacteria buildup.

 Regularly following these steps will help keep your mouthguard in top condition and protect your teeth from grinding.

-One of the key benefits of our mouth guards is their easy maintenance.
+One of the key benefits of our dental guards is their easy maintenance.
 Simply brush them with soap to clean; there's no need for overnight soaking in water.
-This not only simplifies the cleaning process but also ensures that your mouth guard remains hygienic and ready for use.
-This is further supported by studies2 which show that cleaning mouth guards with a toothbrush, water and neutral liquid soap is one of the most effective methods.
-This approach causes minimal surface changes in the material, ensuring the mouth guard remains in good condition while effectively removing bacteria and debris.
+This not only simplifies the cleaning process but also ensures that your guard remains hygienic and ready for use.
+This is further supported by studies2 which show that cleaning your mouth guards with a toothbrush, water and neutral liquid soap is one of the most effective methods.
+This approach causes minimal surface changes in the material, ensuring the tooth guard remains in good condition while effectively removing bacteria and debris.

 Additional Tips for Maintenance